PashaAkrilian/NVIDIA-Nemotron-Model-Reasoning-Challenge/README.md

-# NVIDIA Nemotron Model Reasoning Challenge
+# NVIDIA Nemotron Model Reasoning

-A collaborative deep learning and LLM fine-tuning project developed for the **NVIDIA Nemotron Model Reasoning Challenge**.
+A collaborative deep learning and LLM fine-tuning project developed for the **NVIDIA Nemotron Model Reasoning**.

 This project focuses on improving the reasoning capability of the **Nemotron-3-Nano-30B** model using: